Alan-Qin/alan-qin.github.io/_pages/about.md

 # 📜 News
+- *2025.03*: New work: we explore the **Scaling Laws of Synthetic Data for Language Models**.
+We introducing **SynthLLM**, a scalable framework that transforms pre-training corpora into diverse, high-quality synthetic datasets and find synthetic data that reliably adheres to the rectified scaling law across various model sizes.
 - *2024.09*: **One <span style="color: red;">Spotlight</span> has been accepted by NeurIPS 2024**: Understanding **Superficial Robustness of Safety Tuning**--the Backdoor Purification Case.
 - *2024.07*: I will go to Vienna to attend ICML 2024.
 - *2023.10*: I will go to New Orleans to attend NeurIPS 2023.